ow2-chameleon/everest/everest-ipojo/doc/index.md

 You should consider to use a REST client that can send different type of requests (GET, POST, ...), so you can have an almost total control on the everest iPOJO resources.

+The [everest iPOJO Reference Card](ReferenceCard.md "Reference Card") details the global layout of the everest iPOJO domain and the resources you can found inside.

 ## Copyright and License

 everest iPOJO is part of the Apache Felix project, and thus is licensed to the Apache Software foundation with the following license information.